FEG Model 58

 The SA-85 is an AK-pattern rifle made by Fegyver És Gépgyár (F.E.G.) of Hungary.
 It was sold in a "sporting" configuration to get around U.S. gun laws at the time.
-It was also imported into the United Statespre-banin two variants, a solid thumbhole style stock and a underfolder stock that folded under the rifle.
+It was also imported into the United States pre-banin two variants, a solid thumbhole style stock and a underfolder stock that folded under the rifle.
 This rifle is a semi-automatic version of the Russian AK-47, with a strange thumb-hole butt-stock, helping to make it a legal hunting rifle in the United States.
 It was a preferred choice of Kalashnikov style rifles over the cheaper but inferior, Chinese models.

 The SA-58 is a semi-automatic version of the Russian AK-47, with a thumbhole buttstock, helping to make it a legal hunting rifle in the United States.